zoharfeuer/ML-Final-Project/README.md

 ## Dataset Description

-The dataset used in this project contains information about a specific domain (e.g., customer behavior, medical diagnosis, etc.).
+The dataset used in this project contains information about user behaviors in an online shopping website.
 It consists of several features that serve as input variables for the models.
-The target variable is binary, representing the two classes we want to classify.
+The target variable is binary (purchase made / not made), representing the two classes we want to classify.

 ## Libraries Used